Error-331/code_tests/docs/bible/links.md

 Lifted to Safety - September 9 (We can't rush through grief as if it were a dark room on our way to a light-filled kitchen; Dark nights of the soul come, but they won't last forever);

+Leave Your Worries* - September 10 (1 Peter 5:7 TPT; Leave your worries and stress with God today and walk in the peace of his persistent presence);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;